tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 * You have to run configure before running bazel build.
 Otherwise, the build will fail with a clear error message.
-In the future, we might consider making this more conveninent by including the configure step in our build process, given necessary bazel new feature support.
+In the future, we might consider making this more convenient by including the configure step in our build process, given necessary bazel new feature support.

 ### Installation for Mac OS X